231021053pomg/TeamWebshopProject/README.md

 ### 07/06/2021
 - Started work on controllers and finished a few, testing on controllers is be done tommorow.

+### 08/06/2021
+- Finished work on basic structure of controllers, testing is be done tommorow

 ## Eric
 ### 07/06/2021
 - Started & finished service tests